top of page

 For start-ups and small companies committed to using business as a force for good.

-Who can become a Pending B Corp?
+What is a Pending B Corp?

 Although early-stage companies do not need to become Pending B Corps to pursue the B Corp Certification later on, it provides a valuable framework to identify areas for development before transitioning to a full-fledge B Corp after 12 months.